tedivm/puppet-rsnapshot/README.md

 * Storeconfigs needs to be enabled for configurations defined on the client side to be installed on the backup server.
-* Multiple puppet runs (client, then server, then client again) need to occur for all resources to be creates.
+* Multiple puppet runs (client, then server, then client again) need to occur for all resources to be created on both servers.

 ### Beginning with rsnapshot